• Skip to primary navigation

 • 1 cup fresh raspberries

-• 2 tbsp coconut manna, melted
+• 2 tablespoon coconut manna, melted (or coconut butter)

 Instructions